My Photo

 the wild colonial boy.

-In the movie, Ken Curtis leads the singing of “The Wild Colonial Boy.”
+In the pub, Ken Curtis leads the singing of “The Wild Colonial Boy.”
 Curtis, a tenor with the Sons of the Pioneers, also had sung “I’ll Take You Home Again, Kathleen” in John Ford’s “Rio Grande.”
-In “The Quiet Man,” a harp plays a short refrain from “I’ll Take You Home Again, Kathleen,” just before Mary Kate Danaher says, “Ever since I was a little girl, I’ve dreamed of havin’ my own things about me.”
+In “The Quiet Man,” a harp plays a short refrain from “I’ll Take You Home Again, Kathleen” just before Mary Kate Danaher says, “Ever since I was a little girl, I’ve dreamed of havin’ my own things about me.”

 * * *